unisa-hpc/synergy-sc-ae/testing-dataset/README.md

     - the logs will be in the `logs/` subfolder

 3. Run `source process_syclbench.sh` to process the logs and create the data for the validation of the model and the plots of the characterization section.
+    - `--provided_data` must be passed as an argument if you want to use the pre-generated logs
     - the dataset will be in the `/models-validation/data/testing-data` folder
     - the characterization plots will be in the `/testing-dataset/plots` subfolder